jdewald/shmoocon2024-talk/README.md

 `docker compose logs -f backend` you'll see that the requests to `secret.foo.local` are in fact going through.

+You also almost certainly need to edit `config/backend/sites/secret.conf` to correspond to your docker network subnet.

 ### Asciinema captures of routing demos